 This process if practiced regularly, over time will become automatic and will become like breathing.
 In going into Being in this way, and listening to the Voice Within, receiving various impressions and revelations, or seeing deeper realities of Being, you are learning to live from the point of the God Source, and no longer from the outer mind, or outer inclinations of the outer self.
 You may soon learn that there is in reality no outer or inner, but that Beingness is everywhere.

 You will know you are doing this spiritual practice correctly when at the end of the concentration period you notice that you lost all sense of your surroundings, that you were totally in a different realm, or state of being.

-As you learn to discern the inner voice from the outer mind, you will soon learn that there is a very definite feeling of genuine revelation and you will come to know intimately the Higher Intelligence that comes from within.
+As you learn to discern the Inner Voice from the outer mind, you will soon learn that there is a very definite feeling of genuine revelation and you will come to know intimately the Higher Intelligence or Higher Consciousness that comes from within.

-You may do this inner concentration practice from fifteen to twenty minutes, or longer, once or twice each day, until you learn to master it.
+Do this inner concentration practice from fifteen to twenty minutes, or longer, once or twice each day, and eventually you will master it.
 You may even find yourself naturally and automatically functioning and living from the Divine Source from the first practice on.

 Also See: The Auric Egg Exercise

-Copyrights are asserted for The Gnostic Order of Christ, 2007 infinitum.
+Copyrights asserted: The Gnostic Order of Christ, 2007 infinitum.